Who are we?

 The charity works throughout Surrey and surrounding areas.
 Referrals can be made directly by families or via health and social services.

-Prior to joining Jigsaw, I had been working in an early years setting as a Montessori Nursery teacher and following on from this as a franchise holder for seven years for a children’s physical activity programme in SW London.
-I attended Kingston University Business School and gained my CIM before joining Jigsaw initially as a Volunteer in 2005 helping to set up the service with Anne Davies.
-After taking further training at St Christopher’s Hospice I began working directly with families as a Grief Support Worker.
-It is a privilege to be part of the Jigsaw team who are all so committed to offering families flexible support at a traumatic time in their lives.
+Before becoming involved with bereavement charity Jigsaw (South East), I spent many years working in an early years setting across London running my own business.
+I then attended Kingston University Business School and gained my CIM.
+In 2005, I helped set up a new branch of the charity and after taking further training at St Christopher’s Hospice I began working directly with families and facilitating family groups.
+As Operations Manager, my role now encompasses delivering training to education and health professionals, developing the service, managing the support teams and collaborative engagement with similar organisations.
+It is a privilege to be part of the Jigsaw team who are all so committed to offering families support at a traumatic time in their lives.

 I joined the Jigsaw team in February 2015.
 I have been heavily involved in voluntary work with children for over seven years.
 This has included running a local Mother and Toddler Group and being an active school governor at a local primary school for the last six years.
 The roles have been both challenging and rewarding.
 Prior to that, I enjoyed a management career with BAA, the airports company, in a variety of roles and locations – not least as Heathrow Terminal 4 operations team manager during 9/11.
 My BAA career has given me great experience of a wide range of business areas, which have been of great benefit as a school governor, and I hope to put my skills to good use with Jigsaw.
 I have witnessed the invaluable support that Jigsaw provides to families suffering bereavement, having lost a lovely friend, a young mother, to cancer less than two years ago.
 I am looking forward to growing our income streams so that more children and families can benefit in the way that our friends did.